ant444/DataStructuresProject/readme.txt

 Users can insert a file to be read and choose to print the subclass iteratively or recursively.

+call make to build each file / executable.

 TO RUN: ./app

-Know a text file, you will be prompted for one.
+Know a text file (given animals.txt) , you will be prompted for one.
 After that it will prompt a menu that will tell you your 8 options.
 8 is to quit.

 Additionally, users can run via batch mode, where on command line, where you do ./app 'textfile.txt'